groupdocs-watermark/GroupDocs.Watermark-Docs/net/getting-started/system-requirements.md

 ## Supported operating systems

-GroupDocs.Watermark for .NET supports any 32-bit or 64-bit operating system where .NET or Mono framework is installed including, but not limited to:
+GroupDocs.Watermark for .NET supports any 32-bit or 64-bit operating system where .NET framework is installed including, but not limited to:

 ### Windows